 - An estimated budget

-> - A ceremonial check presentation will take place at the 2014 Prudential U.S. Figure Skating Championships in Boston, Mass.
+- A ceremonial check presentation will take place at the 2015 Prudential U.S. Figure Skating Championships in Greensboro, North Carolina.

-> - Review panel to include
+- Review panel to include

 - (2) representatives from U.S. Figure Skating staff